Gig Economy, Freelancers, and Taxes

 Calculating rental Income from home or vacation properties can get complex in the sharing economy.
 Particularly, short-term accommodations as part of the sharing economy are growing fast.
 Property owners may use a mutual platform like Airbnb to list their room or apartment while someone looking for a property uses the same platform to purchase nights.
 This can be land or property owners who, for example, rent their apartment to a group of friends for one night, then the same apartment to a traveling businessman the next night.
 In this instance, the property is used for short-term trips and vacations rather than long stays like a hotel or resort are often used for.
 Particularly in millennials, this method of travel is vastly popular.

 Have rental income?
-See the current home rental rules by tax year.
+See the current home rental rules by tax year plus instructions for rental income.

 Tax Estimates

-eFile.com makes it very easy for you to find out if you have to prepare and eFile an IRS Income Tax Return.
+eFile.com makes it very easy for you to find out if you have to file an IRS income tax return.
 Visit the FILEucator page for a free and simple tax tool to get the right answer for your tax question without having to read a lot of complicated tax mumbo jumbo.

 You can prepare your freelance, independent contractor, gig or shared economy tax return—together with W-2 income you or your spouse might have—here on eFile.com.
 We offer Premium Taxpert® support at a significantly lower price than you would pay with a tax professional, TurboTax®, or H&R Block®.
 Simply click the Start button below or contact one of our Taxperts® with your gig questions.